dj-jd-unofficial/Whereabouts/Whereabouts/front-end/README.md

 ## Getting started

 1. Install the Angualar Web Framework.
-2. Install Angular Material package `ng add @angular/material`.
+2. Install Angular Material package by running `ng add @angular/material` in this directory.
 Angular Material contains a library of well designed components developed by the Angular team themselves.

 ## Development server